agnesjiang/getting-started-with-spark/README.md

 ## Lab Exercises

 There are three Jupyter Notebooks in the repository.
 We will quickly discuss in class and then walk through them.
-These are all about RDD operations:
+These are all about RDD operations.
+Please do these in order:

-* `shakespeare.ipynb`
+1. `shakespeare.ipynb`
-* `quazyilx.ipynb`
+2. `quazyilx.ipynb`
-* `forensicswiki.ipynb`
+3. `forensicswiki.ipynb`

 ## Other Ways to Connect to Spark